Best Beaches Near London

 From London you can take the train which takes around 1 hour 45 minutes or a bus which takes around 2 hours 20 minutes.
 Trains on the day can be expensive, usually around £40 for a return but it is cheaper if booked in advance or if you make a group booking for 4 people on the day.
 You can also book cheap trains to Bournemouth through the Megabus website or even catch the National Express bus service which operates daily and is usually half the cost of the train and takes only 30 minutes more.

-One of the closest and cheapest places to get to.
-The train from London Bridge takes around 1 hour and usually at weekends there are great offers on cheap day/weekend return tickets.
+Brighton is one of the most popular and also closest and cheapest places to get to from London.
+The train from London Bridge takes around 50 minutes and usually at weekends there are great offers on cheap day/weekend return tickets.
 Brighton has lots of cafes, shops, bars, a pebbly beach and also a buzzing nightlife.
 If you would like to stay for a weekend then there are lots of cheap hotels, hostels and b&bs available.
+Brighton is easily one of the best day trips from London, you will love this city!

 6. Weymouth, Dorset